MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started-19/install-fod-19.md

  - As an example, SQL Server Management Studio for SQL Server 2016 and SQL Server 2017 can be installed on Server Core and is fully functional when the App Compatibility FOD is present.
 See, [Install SQL Server from the Command Prompt](https://docs.microsoft.com/sql/database-engine/install-windows/install-sql-server-from-the-command-prompt?view=sql-server-2017).
  - If SQL Server Management Studio is not desired, then it is unnecessary to install the Server Core App Compatibility FOD.
 See, [Install SQL Server on Server Core](https://docs.microsoft.com/sql/database-engine/install-windows/install-sql-server-on-server-core?view=sql-server-2017).

-## Adding capabilities and optional packages to an offline WIM Server Core image
+## <a id="add-capabilities"> Adding capabilities and optional packages to an offline WIM Server Core image

 1. Download the Windows Server and Server FOD ISO image files to a local folder on a Windows computer.